rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

-We&rsquo;ll look at what most of the specific directives in this file mean in a bit, but the short version is that when logrotate runs it will check for any files in /var/log/httpd that end in &ldquo;log&rdquo; and rotate them, so long as they aren&rsquo;t empty.
+We&rsquo;ll look at what most of the specific directives in this file mean in a bit, but the short version is that when logrotate runs it will check for any files in /var/log/httpd that end in "log" and rotate them, so long as they aren&rsquo;t empty.
 If it checks the httpd directory and doesn&rsquo;t find any logfiles it won&rsquo;t throw an error.
-Then it will run the command in the &ldquo;postrotate/endscript&rdquo; block (in this case, a command that will tell apache to restart), but only after it&rsquo;s processed all the specified logs.
+Then it will run the command in the "postrotate/endscript" block (in this case, a command that will tell apache to restart), but only after it&rsquo;s processed all the specified logs.